murdockfpv/murdockfpv.github.io/_posts/2021-01-04-FPV-shopping-list.md

 permalink: /fpv-shopping-list/
 ---

-> Curious about FPV and looking at getting started with Drones!?
-If you share this interest in drones with me and need to know what to buy, consider using the links on this page which will earn me a commmision (at no cost to you).
+> Curious about FPV and looking at getting started with drones!?
+If you share this interest in drones with me and need to know what to buy, consider using the links on this page which will earn me a commmision (at no extra cost to you).
 I hope this page has useful information about drones for you.

 _written by Justin Murdock, on Jan 3, 2021_

 ## FPV

-First things first I will mention are the **cheapest options** that I have found after many, many hours of **FPV drone gear** research.
+First things first, I will mention the **least-expensive options** that I have found after many, many hours of **FPV drone gear** research.
 The goal is to put on VR goggles, be connected to a quadcopter, and fly around like a bird.
 The cheapest all-in-one solution I found was this TinyHawk drone which included a pair of low-end goggles and a controller:

 {% include image.html img_url="https://github.com/murdockfpv/murdockfpv.github.io/blob/master/images/list-2021-01-03/1_emax_rtf.jpg?raw=true" description="EMAX TinyHawk Ready-To-Fly" product_aff_link="https://emax-usa.com/products/tinyhawk-rtf-kit-including-googles-and-radio?ref=7P96ayzbPSlSj" %}

-* $165 Ready-To-Fly "TinyHawk" 1 inch propellors, 1S battery, WITH Controller and Goggles
+* $165 Ready-To-Fly "TinyHawk" 1 inch propellors, 1S battery, _with_ Controller and Goggles

 I was shocked to find a system where all 3 components (the drone, the goggles, and the controller) were included for that price.

 * Typically, you buy your drone, goggles, and controller seperately.
-There are hundreds of options for that and millions of combinations of options for that, and so to make the process easier I've selected the cheapest/best options if you wanted the real deal for your controller and some better goggles.
-Once you have a good pair of goggles and a good controller, you can use those to fly any drone.
-I think when you are starting out the best thing to invest in is the goggles and the controller.
+There are hundreds of options and millions of combinations of options for that, and so to make the process easier I've selected the most affordable/best options if you wanted the real deal for your controller and some better goggles.
+* Once you have a good pair of goggles and a good controller, you can use those to fly any drone.
+In my opinion, when you are starting out, the best thing to invest in is the goggles and the controller.
 You don't just want a racing drone with 5 inch propellors powered by a 6S battery unless you generally know how to fly it already.
 * These cheap goggles do not have a DVR function and the drone does not have a microSD card slot, so you would not be able to record footage with it.
-* You get what you pay for, the controller looks like its for a gaming console and its not a "serious" controller, but overall it would provide a "first experience" flying and would be fun.
+* You get what you pay for, the controller looks like its for a gaming console and its not a "serious" controller, but overall it would provide a "first experience" in flying and would be fun.
 * Another option at a similar price point would be the Tinyhawk 2, which has exposed propellors and would not be as good for flying inside.

 {% include image.html img_url="https://github.com/murdockfpv/murdockfpv.github.io/blob/master/images/list-2021-01-03/31_emax_tinyhawk2.jpg?raw=true" description="EMAX TinyHawk 2 Ready-To-Fly" product_aff_link="https://www.amazon.com/Tinyhawk-Freestyle-Beginners-Carbon-7000KV/dp/B08DKJF84L/ref=sr_1_2?tag=juliusakula-20" %}